Getting started with Kelloo

 Here is how to adjust project timings:

-- Select move backward or move forward.
+- Select the move tab.

 Excluding and including projects